MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   code to print.
 See https://github.com/MicrosoftEdge/WebView2Feedback/issues/89.
 - Native side generates a large amount of data for the web side to consume.
 The data might or might not come directly from files.
-For example the native side has generated terrabytes of data to produce different graphs on the web side.
+For example the native side has generated terabytes of data to produce different graphs on the web side.
   See https://github.com/MicrosoftEdge/WebView2Feedback/issues/1005.

 To support these scenarios, we are adding an Edge WebView2 API to support sharing